sesam-community/github/README.md

 This repo uses the file ```package.json``` and [yarn](https://yarnpkg.com/lang/en/) to run the required commands.

 1. Make sure you have installed yarn.
-2. Creata a file called ```helpers.json``` and set username and password in the following format:
+2. Creata a file called ```helpers.json``` and set username, token and base_url in the following format:
 ```
 {
-    "username": "some username",
+    "github-username": "some username",
-    "password": "some password"
+    "github-token": "some token",
-    "base_url": "some url"
+    "github-base-url": "some url"
 }
 ```
 3. run: